keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 * You can customize the curl depending on your needs.

-* Adding a webhook by just extending this file is not supported, since the subscription to the event type is still missing.
+* **Note**: Adding a webhook by just extending this file is not supported, since the subscription to the event type is still missing.

 ## Delete a Webhook

-To delete a webhook, click on the trash can next to the subscription.
+To delete a webhook, click on the *trash can* icon next to the subscription.
 Note that deleting a webhook is permanent and cannot be reversed.
 Once deleted, Keptn will no longer send requests to the endpoint.

 {{< popup_image
 link="./assets/delete-webhook.png"